tmaybe/dev.socrata.com/docs/functions/not_like.md

 title: not like '...'

 type: function
+function: "$1 not like $match"
+description: Allows for matching text fields that do not contain a substring
+versions:
+- 2.1
 datatypes:
 - text
-versions:
+params:
+  $1:
+  - text
+  $match:
-- 2.1
+  - text
-description: Allows for matching text fields that do not contain a substring
+returns: boolean

 parent_paths:
 - /docs/functions/
 parents: